DiegoLibonati/drawlingo/README.md

 ### **Env Keys**

-NOTE: You must create the .env inside the folder filemanager-app

 1. `VITE_API_URL`: This is the link to the application if you are in development leave it as localhost
 2. `PORT`: It is the application port
 3. `CLIENT_URL`: It is the link to the client side application.